psychopy/workshops/source/3days/general/builderAndCode.rst

 To add trial by trial feedback on response times create a feedback routine and add a text component.
 In the text field enter::

     $'RT was '+str(round(resp.time[0], 3))+' ms'

+NB: at the moment we use '+' to concatinate strings rather than python formatted strings (e.g. '%s'%(resp.time[0])).
+This is because the latter is not currently compatible with online studies.

 .. nextslide::